tonytang-TT/docs-site/docs/README.md

 <div class="features">
   <div class="feature">
     <h2><a href="./getting-started/overview.html">Getting Started</a></h2>
-    <p>Learn about Zowe&trade; architecture, components, and how to quickly get started with Zowe CLI.
-Read about what's new and changed in the Release Notes.
+    <p>Learn about Zowe&trade; and its components.
+Find Quick Start Guides.
+Read about what's new in the Release Notes.
 Get answers to your frequently asked questions (FAQs).</p>
   </div>
   <div class="feature">
     <h2><a href="./user-guide/installandconfig.html">User Guide</a></h2>
-    <p>Find out how to install, configure, and use Zowe Application Framework, z/OS Services, API Mediation Layer, and Zowe CLI.</p>
+    <p>Find out how to install, configure, and use Zowe Application Framework, API Mediation Layer, and Zowe CLI.</p>
   </div>
   <div class="feature">
     <h2><a href="./extend/extend-apiml/api-mediation-onboard-overview.html">Extending</a></h2>
     <p>Learn about onboarding your products.
-Developers can follow tutorials that teach how to build and extend Zowe components.</p>
+Developers can follow tutorials to learn how to build and extend Zowe components.</p>
   </div>
   <div class="feature">
     <h2><a href="./troubleshoot/troubleshooting.html">Troubleshooting</a></h2>